“THE ELDER, To the elect lady and her children, whom I love in truth, and not only I, but also all those who have known the truth…”

 Some interpreters believe that the phrase “elect lady and her children” refers metaphorically to the local church in Ephesus and its constituents.
 However, it is more natural or normal to take this phrase literally as a woman and her children.
 John does not name this woman.

-The “elect lady” is a lady chosen of God.
+The “elect lady” is a lady chosen by God.
 This “elect lady” was probably a widow with children.
 God chooses women to do His work.

 True biblical love is always bound by truth.